wp-plugins/expresspigeon-webform-widget/readme.txt

-=== ExpressPigeon Newsletter Subscription Form ===
+=== ExpressPigeon Subscription Form ===
 Contributors: expresspigeon
-Tags: iframe,widget,ExpressPigeon,webform
+Tags: expresspigeon,email,marketing,newsletter,plugin,signup,email marketing,contact list
 Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The ExpressPigeon Newsletter Subscription Form allows you to easily add a newsletter subscription form to your Wordpress blog or site
+The ExpressPigeon Subscription Form allows you to easily add a newsletter subscription form to your Wordpress blog or site

 == Description ==
-The ExpressPigeon Newsletter Subscription Form allows you to easily add a newsletter subscription form to your Wordpress blog or site without any coding.
+The ExpressPigeon Subscription Form allows you to easily add a newsletter subscription form to your Wordpress blog or site without any coding.

 If you want to experience [ExpressPigeon](http://expresspigeon.com "ExpressPigeon email marketing"), simply [register for FREE](http://expresspigeon.com/access/registration "ExpressPigeon email marketing registration")